Dan's Tavern

 Detailed History

-Dan's Tavern had a variety of owners throughout the 20th and 21st centuries.
-While it was listed in the Green Book between 1948 and 1955, it was owned by Joseph H. Daniels, who was the first African American man in Rochester to own a liquor license in 1931.
+While it was listed in the Green Book between 1948 and 1955, Dan's Tavern was owned by Joseph H. Daniels, who according to his obituary was the first African American man in Rochester to hold a liquor license in 1931.
 He opened Dan’s Tavern in 1940 and sold it in 1968, when it became Shep’s Paradise.
 Under owner Ruther B. Sheppard, Shep’s Paradise operated from 1968 until 2002.
 This structure served as a popular neighborhood restaurant and music venue for decades and was known for supporting local and celebrity jazz musicians.
 Locals in Rochester today still recall, with fondness, the music and hospitality that a visit to the tavern offered.